alanwright/NetflixBot/ReadMe.md

 > pip install NetflixRouletteAPI

 You will also need to edit the config.cfg file with your bots credentials.
 The code should now compile and run :)

+## How Does the Code Work or How Do I Create a Bot?

+Check out my Reddit PRAW tutorial [here](https://alan-wright.squarespace.com/blog/reddit-api-subreddit) and my Reddit bot tutorial [here](https://alan-wright.squarespace.com/blog/netflixbot-tutorial).

 ##Additional Notes
 *Why is it US only?
 Reddit is an international community!*